-Together, the two organizations built the virtual rehabilitation pathway targeting admitted COPD patients and established the first HL7 integration between Epic and Aetonix.
-Specifically, patients admitted to hospital with a COPD exacerbation will be eligible for this 10 week program where they will receive:
+Patients admitted to hospital with a COPD exacerbation will be eligible for this 10 week program where they will receive:

-- An Aetonix tablet and oximeter to use for the duration of the program
+- An Aetonix tablet and oximeter to use for the duration of the program.

-- Virtual exercise sessions with a physiotherapist twice a week
+- Virtual exercise sessions with a physiotherapist twice a week.

-- Prompts to complete independent exercises
+- Prompts to complete independent exercises.

-- Virtual touchpoints with a COPD educator to reinforce educational learnings
+- Virtual touchpoints with a COPD educator to reinforce educational learnings.